Christopher Moynihan

 Christopher Moynihan (born April 1, 1973) is an American actor, writer and comedian.
 He is the creator and lead actor of the 2011 ABC sitcom Man Up!

 Career

-Born in New York City, Moynihan got his first job in the entertainment business in 1997 as an actor in the short-lived series Jenny.
+Born on Long Island, Moynihan got his first job in the entertainment business in 1997 as an actor in the short-lived series Jenny.
 He went on to voice acting in Gary & Mike, followed by a role on the television series The Hughleys.
 Christopher Moynihan went on to a recurring role on According to Jim.
 He was an actor, writer, and producer for 100 Questions, followed by Man Up!.
 He is also the creator and producer of Marlon.